miflowe/soccerbot/README.md

 # ⚽🤖 Meet Wilbert – The Soccerbot!

-Wilbert is our team’s beloved **soccer-playing robot** — designed, built, and coded to dribble, pass, and score goals just like the pros!
+Wilbert is our team’s beloved **soccer-playing robot**!
+He was designed, built, and coded to dribble, pass, and score goals just like the pros!
-He may be small, but he’s packed with **engineering magic**: sensors, motors, and clever algorithms that make him move with personality.
+He may be small, but he’s packed with **engineering magic** including:
+- sensors
+- motors
+- clever algorithms that make him move with personality.

 We built Wilbert as part of [Innovation Boost Zone's Premier League Soccerbot]([url](https://www.innovationboostzone.com/ibz-premier-league)) Competition and he’s been stealing the show ever since!

 ## 🌟 Featured In